cam-leo/index.html/README.md

 ## About Me

 I am a person with a passion for data analysis and predictive modeling.
 My goal is to leverage my analytical skills to solve complex problems and provide valuable insights.
 This repository showcases some of the projects I have worked on, highlighting my skills in Python, R, SQL, Python, and data visualization (Tableau, Power BI).
+I have also done numerous financial modelling projects in Excel

 Feel free to explore the projects and reach out if you have any questions or feedback!